 Does an abortion have to be provided by a licensed physician in my state?

-Yes, a physician must be licensed to perform abortions in Alaska.
-AS 18.16.010(a).
-However, Planned Parenthood filed a lawsuit in 2019 challenging the physician requirement as it pertains to abortion induced by the drugs mifepristone and misoprostol.
+No, Alaska’s statute requiring abortions to be performed by physicians Alaska Stat.
+18.16.010(a) was held unconstitutional by Planned Parenthood of The Great Nw. v.
+State, 375 P.3d 1122 (Alaska 2016).
+Additionally, Planned Parenthood filed a lawsuit in 2019 challenging the physician requirement as it pertains to abortion induced by the drugs mifepristone and misoprostol.
 Planned Parenthood seeks to have these abortion-inducing drugs administered by advanced practice registered nurses and physician assistants.
 On November 2, 2021, an Alaska Superior Court Judge granted Planned Parenthood a preliminary injunction, which suspends enforcement of the physician-only requirement for drug-induced abortion, pending final resolution of the lawsuit.
 According to data from the state of Alaska, over 37 percent of all abortions performed in 2020 occurred using mifepristone / misoprostol.

 Does my state’s law require that a woman give informed consent and/or receive counseling prior to allowing an abortion to be performed?